Return to Home Page

 Linster OS For Automotive (Pi Pico firmware)

-The raspberry pi pico firmware acts as a hardware controller for the raspberry pi in the car.
+The Raspberry Pi Pico firmware acts as a hardware controller for the Raspberry Pi in the car.

 Pico-Pi Private Message Protocol